temetvince/x3ap-swm3/README.md

     * https://forum.egosoft.com/viewtopic.php?f=94&t=441824&sid=afdedee043647f8001edf81c29e3c677

 8. Copy the files found with this README to your game installation directory.

-9. Rename "addon/RenameToHighest.cat" and "addon/RenameToHighest.dat" to the next highest cat/dat number.

 ## General Changes:
 * most ships have much fewer different weapon choices (bit like in M3R, but often less extreme).
 This was necessary to stop NPCs from using bad guns